gamma-opt/website_research_team/content/project/ DecisionProgramming/index.md

 ---
 title: 'Decision Programming: A Stochastic Optimization Framework for Multi-Stage Decision Problems'
-summary: The project will further develop the decision programming framework as a methodology for modelling and solving multi-stage decision problems under uncertainty
+summary: '
-date_start: '2021-01-01'
+- Funding period: 01.09.2020 - 31.08.2024
-date_end: ''
+- Summary: The project will further develop the decision programming framework as a methodology for modelling and solving multi-stage decision problems under uncertainty'

 tags:
   - current
 date: 2020-09-01